About Inspiration for the Nation

 Inspiration for the Nation Sunday Mornings on Power 620: the iHeartRadio app and wherever you get your podcast.

-NEW This Week (03/29/26) on Inspiration for the Nation
+This Week (06/14/26) on Inspiration for the Nation: Celebrations, Traditions and Voices

 Inspiration for the Nation Sunday Mornings on Power 620: the iHeartRadio app and wherever you get your podcast.